 - Make your own shampoo with soap nuts and rhasoul

-Natural Spa Supplies and all you need to do is mix the clay with water, leave for 10 minutes and then add a little more water to get the consistency you prefer.
+I bought my rhassoul from Natural Spa Supplies and all you need to do is mix the clay with water, leave for 10 minutes and then add a little more water to get the consistency you prefer.

 For full details of how to make it visit the Natural Spa Supplies website above but although it sounds like a bit of a faff, it does last a week or so.
 You just make a little bit as you need it.
 I haven’t tried this one yet but have been reading lots of other blogs about how much others love it, mainly people going for a greener lifestyle.